WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 Use a dehumidifier and choose your plants wisely

-Improve airflow inside your summer house
+Improve airflow and ventilation inside your summer house

 You can do this by installing vents or an exhaust fan so air can move around and keep the space cooler and drier.
 Even small changes like cracking open a window (if they open) or leaving the doors open periodically can help.